 Solomon Asch (1907-1996) was a world-renowned and prestigious Polish-American psychologist known for his pioneering work in social psychology

-Today I deal with the main reason of Asch experiment, the social conformity.
+Today I deal with the main reason of Asch experiment, Actually social conformity.

-In a simple definition, the social conformity happens when individuals in a social group change their behavior, opinions and attitudes to fit the views of the group.
+In a simple definition, Actually social conformity happens when individuals in a social group change their behavior, opinions and attitudes to fit the views of the group.